University Financial Policies

 These policies apply to the use of the University Credit Card for purchases of goods or services made directly by departments.
 The University Credit Card is a tool for individuals making purchases on behalf of the University for which Pepperdine is financially liable.

-Delegation of Authority — The CFO delegates to University departments signature authorization for ordering supplies and services directly from vendors with a University Credit Card, generally with a transaction purchase limit of $5,000, subject to the limitations contained in this policy.
+The Chief Financial Officer delegates to University departments signature authorization for ordering supplies and services directly from vendors with a University Credit Card, generally with a transaction purchase limit of $5,000, subject to the limitations contained in this policy.

-- They have the approval from their supervisor and department budget manager.
+- they have approval from their supervisor and department budget manager

 - Cash advances